cgiff9/automata/dfa/README.md

 Characters other than linefeeds and newlines will be interpreted as '1's, including spaces and tabs.
-Be careful with how you structure these files.

 Other examples that are tested to work on Linux: